 This time of year can be really, really lonely, so Emotionally Realistic, Yet Slightly Wounded Maria makes an appearance from time to time.

-After spending time in these two personalities, I’ve come to the realization that I am both of these versions of myself concurrently.
+After spending time in these two personalities, I’ve come to the realisation that I am both of these versions of myself concurrently.
 Some days I am totally happy in my single status; I treasure my alone time, I hang out with my friends, and I roll my eyes whenever someone complains about how stressful their wedding is.
 (In fact, Chill AF MDR is the persona that I’m feeling more now than ever.)
 But there are definitely days when I feel terrible about receiving yet another wedding invite with a space for a plus one, that I will undoubtedly leave blank in my RSVP.
 This time of year can be really, really lonely, so Emotionally Realistic, Yet Slightly Wounded Maria makes an appearance from time to time.

 I feel trapped between both versions of myself at family parties.
 Neither one elicits the response from my family members that I want, which is indifference.
 I don’t want to talk about my dating life.
 And if people would stop asking me about it, maybe I could just be whichever Maria has decided to show up, instead of tap-dancing my way between Chill and Emotional until I’m dizzy.
 (Or drunk and then asleep.)